yiisoft/yii2/extensions/codeception/README.md

 Codeception events
 ------------------

-to fire event do this:
+To fire event do this:

 ```php
 <?php